swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 Current existing standards such as the ETSI AdES profiles for CMS, XML and PDF signatures can be used to prolong the lifetime of a signature by storing data that supports validation of the signature beyond the lifetime of the signing certificate.
 The problem with this approach is that the amount of information that must be stored with the signature is growing over time.
 The growing amount of information and signed objects that must be validated in order to verify the original signature is growing in complexity to the point where it may become infeasible to validate the original signature.

-The signature validation assertion (SVA) defined in this document takes a fundamentally different approach to the problem by providing an assertion that asserts the validity of a signature.
-The SVA is issued by a trusted authority and asserts that a particular signature was successfully validated according to defined procedures at a certain time.
-The basic idea and intent behind the SVA that once the SVA is issued by a trusted authority, any future validation of that signature is satisfied by validating the SVA only without any need to validate the original signature.
+The signature validation token (SVT) defined in this document takes a fundamentally different approach to the problem by providing an evidence that asserts the validity of a signature.
+The SVT is issued by a trusted authority and asserts that a particular signature was successfully validated according to defined procedures at a certain time.
+The basic idea and intent behind the SVT is that once the SVT is issued by a trusted authority, any future validation of that signature is satisfied by validating the SVT without any need to also validate the original signature.

-This approach drastically reduces the complexity of signature validation of old signatures for the simple reason that validating the SVA only requires validation of one signature (in the most optimal case).
-The signature over the SVA.
-The SVA can be signed with keys and algorithms that makes it valid for a considerable time in the future and if needed, the SVA can be re-issued with fresh keys and signature to extend the lifetime of the original signature validity.
+This approach drastically reduces the complexity of signature validation of old signatures for the simple reason that validating the SVT just requires validation of the signature over the SVT.
+The SVT can be signed with keys and algorithms that makes it valid for a considerable time in the future and the SVT can be re-issued with fresh keys and signature to extend the lifetime of the original signature validity, if necessary.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation